 Or we experienced a childhood trauma or series of traumas we have internalised as all our fault, and now we live in fear of being found out.
 The easiest disguise is to blame everyone else.

-If blaming others is a defense mechanism that has long helped you feel safe?
+If blaming others is a defence mechanism that has long helped you feel safe?
 And given you your quota of attention from others?
 It can feel terrifying to give up.

 Ready to stop blaming everyone else?
 And take back your personal power to make change happen?
 Book a therapist today and be talking this week.